Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/company-description.md

 - **Phase 3 (Year 5):** Develop specialized development centers in technology hubs globally

 ## Ownership Structure
-SkyMirror maintains a founder-led ownership structure that ensures strategic continuity and aligned decision-making.
+Skymirror maintains a founder-led ownership structure that ensures strategic continuity and aligned decision-making.
 The company is majority-owned by the founding team, with equity pools reserved for employees and strategic advisors to ensure long-term alignment and incentivization.

 ## Management Team